 Everyone involved wants to know that these new teaching technology alternatives are just as effective as the systems they’re replacing, and no one wants to feel as though the human touch in education is disappearing altogether.
 Instead, they want access to technology that can extend their reach.
 But what does that technology look like?

 Even when students are attending classes in person, educational technology is changing the way they learn.
 Especially in larger lecture courses, digital innovations help everyone’s voice be heard when an instructor asks a question, and it also gives instructors room for creativity in things as simple as taking attendance by having each student present answer a question from their own device.

 It also allows instructors to more easily bring guest instructors into the classroom via videoconference, record lectures for students who may need to review later and create more engaging presentations of their content.
 Instructors have nearly endless opportunities to innovate thanks to new technology in the classroom.

 Remote Education Innovations

 Where educational tech shines, however, is in online education.
 Schools today know that, if they want to grow their programs, online education is key to their success.
 More students than ever before are looking for education that will fit into their lives—not the other way around.
 And online education lets them do exactly that.

 From lectures to homework to classroom participation to exams, students can experience every piece of their education remotely.
 All they need to enroll in your program is a computer with internet access—a fairly low barrier to entry for most students.

 The Challenges of Online Assessments

 Because staff and faculty can’t proctor exams for distance learners in person, they need tools to ensure that exams are being effectively administered.
-That typically means enlisting the assistance of a proctoring service who can provide the innovative solutions your faculty needs to ensure academic integrity.
+That typically means enlisting the assistance of an online proctoring service who can provide the innovative online teaching solutions your faculty needs to ensure academic integrity.